 This fabulous and Easy Creamy Crab Mornay Dip is a flavorful appetizer and perfect for holiday parties or anytime you are entertaining and want to serve your family or guests something special!

 Crab Mornay is pure creamy deliciousness with chunks of briny crabmeat and a hint of sherry and is wonderful served in a chafing dish with toasted baguette slices or toast points.
 You can’t get much more decadent than this, or find a holiday appetizer that will be any more popular or any easier to prepare.
-Crab Mornay is also a perfect make-ahead appetizer.
+Crab Mornay like my recipe for Deviled Crab is also a perfect make-ahead appetizer.
 Make the filling the day before, and then just heat it up when it’s time to serve.

 Crab Mornay also makes an elegant entree when served in flaky puff pastry shells.